aquaticus/nexus433/README.md

 # Quickstart

-433 MHz receiver got typcally 3 pins: VIN, GND and DATA.
+433 MHz receiver got typically 3 pins: VIN, GND, and DATA.
-For Raspberry Pi and boards with compatible connector like Orange Pi connect VIN to pin #2 (5V), GND to pin #6 (GND) and data to pin #11	(GPIO17).
+For Raspberry Pi and boards with a compatible connector like Orange Pi connect VIN to pin #2 (5V), GND to pin #6 (GND) and data to pin #11	(GPIO17).

 |433 MHz receiver|Raspberry Pi|Orange Pi|